Carbon budget

 Fossil fuels

-The listed equity asset classes are managed with an approach that aims to provide meaningfully less carbon-intensive exposure versus the respective benchmarks (based on ISS data on scope 1 and 2 carbon intensity levels).
+The listed equity asset classes are managed with an approach that aims to provide meaningfully less carbon-intensive exposure versus the respective benchmarks (calculated on MSCI Analytics on scope 1 and 2 carbon intensity levels).

 Our listed equity carbon intensity restrictions are fund-wide and apply to listed equities across our options.

-We have mandated our listed equity investment managers to manage their portfolios subject to an annual carbon budget which is defined with respect to carbon intensity (measured as the ratio of emissions to sales based on ISS data on scope 1 and 2 carbon intensity levels).
+We have mandated our listed equity investment managers to manage their portfolios subject to an annual carbon budget which is defined with respect to carbon intensity (measured as the ratio of emissions to sales calculated on MSCI Analytics on scope 1 and 2 carbon intensity levels).

 For each manager, the carbon budget is expressed as a meaningful discount to the carbon intensity of the manager’s benchmark.
 This is the maximum level of carbon intensity for the manager’s overall portfolio.
 This means that managers can still look for opportunities for mispriced stocks across their respective stock universe, and all stocks can compete for a place in the portfolio, but there is an additional hurdle for highly carbon intensive companies.